The art of optimizing

 There are three main onboarding techniques which you can offer to your users.
 Every technique follows a different goal.
 It’s possible to use these techniques separately or mix them.

-To learn more about the different techniques of app onboarding chick out the article “How not to lose users during app onboarding”.
+To learn more about the different techniques of app onboarding check out the article “How not to lose users during app onboarding”.

 Mobile Application Monitoring is the process that makes sure that measures and monitors the performance of your mobile application.
 Its main goal is to provide app users with the best user experience.
 To get a full picture of the user experience you can focus on qualitative analytics and on quantitative analytics.